DataSystemsGroupUT/Benchmarking-Deep-Learning-Frameworks/README.md

     * The logs of the experiment

  ### 3- Installation Guide <br />
-    * It contains the required packages to be included for each environment.<br />
+    * It contains the required packages to be included for each environment.
+    * It's recommended to create different environmnet for each framework.

  ## Experiment Logging: